uzzalpro/uzzalpro/README.md

-# Hi there 👋 I'm uzzalpro
+# Hi there 👋 I'm Uzzal

-I'm a software developer who loves building things with JavaScript, TypeScript, and Python.
+I'm a software developer who loves building things with Python JavaScript.
 I work on web apps, automation, and open-source projects.

 ## 🔭 I’m working on
 - Building a personal project to explore [topic]